Invoice Automationfrom Inbox to QuickBooks

-InvoiceOps is built around the operational work that surrounds invoices: inbox intake, duplicate risk, line-item capture, human review, searchable history, and accounting handoff.
+InvoiceOps is built around the operational work that surrounds invoices: intake, line-item capture, uncertain-field review, searchable history, accounting export, and audit evidence.

 Invoice Workflow Automation

-Upload invoice PDFs and receive structured JSON with fields, line items, confidence, provenance, and entity graphs.
+Capture invoice fields, line items, confidence, validation state, provenance, and entity relationships as structured data.

 ExploreInvoice Search and Audit Trail

-Turn scattered invoice PDFs and attachments into searchable records with field-level evidence.
+Turn scattered invoice PDFs and attachments into searchable records with field-level source evidence.

 Every invoice follows a structured path.

-A controlled pipeline reassures finance leaders that every invoice is captured, checked, reviewed, and handed off without disappearing into inboxes or spreadsheets.
+A controlled pipeline reassures finance leaders that every invoice is captured, checked, reviewed, and exported without disappearing into inboxes or spreadsheets.

 Ingest